Career, Salary and Education Information

 Financial examiners typically do the following:

-Financial examiners typically work in one of two main areas: risk scoping or consumer compliance.
+Financial examiners typically work in one of two main areas: risk assessment or consumer compliance.

-Those working in risk scoping evaluate the health of financial institutions.
-Their role is to ensure that banks and other financial institutions offer safe loans and that they have enough cash on hand to handle unexpected losses.
+Those working in risk assessment evaluate the health of financial institutions.
+Their role is to ensure that banks and other financial institutions offer safe loans and that they have enough cash on hand to manage unexpected losses.
 These procedures help ensure that the financial system as a whole remains stable.
 These examiners also evaluate the performance of bank managers.

-Financial examiners hold about 38,200 jobs.
-The industries that employ the most financial examiners are as follows:
+Financial examiners hold about 62,800 jobs.
+The largest employers of financial examiners are as follows:

 Financial examiners typically work in offices.
 They frequently have to travel to inspect a bank onsite.

 How to Become a Financial Examiner[About this section] [To Top]

 Get the education you need: Find schools for Financial Examiners near you!

 Financial examiners typically need a bachelor's degree that includes some coursework in accounting.
 Entry-level examiners are trained on the job by senior examiners.